 The following sections provide background information on the school campus and describe the field reconnaissance and multi-increment soil sampling and analysis program conducted in 2016 and 2017.

 2.1 GENERAL DESCRIPTION OF SCHOOL FACILITIES

-The oldest buildings on the campus (conjoined Buildings A and B) were constructed in 1931.
-Additional buildings were progressively added over time, with the latest building added in 1995.
+The oldest building on the campus, Building A, was built in 1921.
+Additional buildings were progressively added over time, with the latest building added in 1980.